Mezná (Pelhřimov District): Etymology

-The name is an adjective derived from the Czech word mez ('border').
+The name Mezná is an adjective derived from the Czech word mez ('border').
 The village was probably founded near the border of some estate.

 Geography

 Mezná is located about 9 km south of Pelhřimov and 27 km west of Jihlava.
 It lies in the Křemešník Highlands.
 The highest point is the hill Bukový kopec at 703 m above sea level.
 The Želivka River (called Hejlovka on the upper course) originates in the municipal territory, on the northern slopes of Bukový kopec.
-The Bělá stream flows along the eastern municipal border and together with its nameless tributary, they supply several small fish ponds located in the municipality.
+The Bělá Stream flows along the eastern municipal border and together with its nameless tributary, they supply several small fishponds located in the municipality.

 History

 The first written mention of Mezná is from 1385.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-Among the protected cultural monuments in the municipality are two Baroque calvaries from the years 1742 and 1769, and a Gothic memorial stone.
+Among the protected cultural monuments in the municipality are two Baroque column shrines from the years 1742 and 1769, and a Gothic memorial stone.